-A sizeable literature characterizes the properties of children's skill acquisition process.^{ad} In this body of work, findings that are particularly relevant for educational inequality concern the self-productivity and dynamic complementarity of skill acquisition.
+A sizeable literature characterizes the properties of children's skill acquisition process.
+In this body of work, findings that are particularly relevant for educational inequality concern the self-productivity and dynamic complementarity of skill acquisition.
 Self-productivity means that acquiring skills early on facilitates obtaining additional skills at later stages.
 This feature implies that skill deficits that arise early on in a child's development are difficult to later compensate.
-Together with evidence that skills are particularly malleable early in life (Carneiro and Heckman, 2003; Ermisch and Francesconi, 2005; Heckman and Mosso, 2014), the self-productivity of skill acquisition points to the important role of skill gaps between young children from different backgrounds in generating overall educational inequality.
+Together with evidence that skills are particularly malleable early in life (Carneiro and Heckman 2003, Ermisch and Francesconi 2005, Heckman and Mosso 2014), the self-productivity of skill acquisition points to the important role of skill gaps between young children from different backgrounds in generating overall educational inequality.
 Conversely, early childhood is likely to be a phase when interventions aimed at compensating deficits are particularly productive.
 Similarly, dynamic complementarity of skill acquisition means that early investments in skills make later investments more productive.
-Cunha et al. (2010) estimate a general nonlinear technology of skill acquisition and provide evidence for both self-productivity and dynamic complementarity.
-Selfproductivity becomes stronger throughout childhood and, for cognitive skills, complementarity between existing skills and new investments also increases over time.
+Cunha, Heckman, and Schennach (2010) estimate a general nonlinear technology of skill acquisition and provide evidence for both self-productivity and dynamic complementarity.
+Self-productivity becomes stronger throughout childhood and, for cognitive skills, similarly point to a limited contribution of neighborhood factors to educational inequality for other countries.